xiangjunn/tp/docs/DeveloperGuide.md

 ![EListActivityDiagram](images/EListActivityDiagram.png)

-#### Design Consideration
+#### Design Considerations

-#### Aspect: Allowing inputs for EListCommand.
+**Aspect: Whether to allow hiding of specific fields:**

-* **Alternative (current implementation): EListCommand displays all fields.**
+* **Alternative implementation 1:** EListCommand displays all fields.
     * Pros: No need to check for valid prefixes.
-    * Cons: User maybe interested in one field, but has to look through all the fields.
+    * Cons: User may be interested in one field, but has to look through all the fields.
+* **Alternative implementation 2 (current choice):** EListCommand allows users to choose which fields to display.
+  * Pros: User can choose to hide long details about the event and focus on the details important to them.
+  * Cons: There is more room for mistakes, since it is more difficult to parse the user input correctly.

+**Aspect: Changing the display settings of events:**

+* **Alternative implementation 1:** Keep the settings directly in static fields in the `Event` class.
+  * Pros: Easy to implement and it is possible to change the settings even in the parser.
+  * Cons: It is difficult to test static variables since other tests may interfere with the state of the variables.
+Moreover, it will be impossible to implement a feature such as undo if the static fields are changed.
+This is unlike having a separate object like `EventDisplaySetting`, which is immutable and can be stored in history.
+In general, [manipulating global static variables is a bad idea](https://stackoverflow.com/questions/7026507/why-are-static-variables-considered-evil).

+* **Alternative implementation 2 (current choice):** Encapsulate the settings in a `EventDisplaySetting` class and update it in the `ModelManager`.
+  * Pros: The settings are immutable so the implementation is less prone to errors.
+  * Cons: More code will have to be written in order to facilitate the change in display settings.

 ### Link Event feature

+This section details how the `elink` command is implemented.
+This command allows the user to link a single event to any number of contacts.
+This link is bi-directional and will be displayed to the user.

 #### Implementation

-The elink mechanism is facilitated by `ELinkCommandParser` which implements `Parser`, as well as `ELinkCommand` which extends `Command`. `ELinkCommandParser` is responsible for parsing user inputs and ensuring that the inputs are valid. `ELinkCommand` is responsible for the execution of elink  mechanism to link the event to the target contact.

-The following operations are the main operations for elink mechanism.
+The following operations are the main operations for `elink`.

 - `ELinkCommandParser#parse` - Parse the user inputs and create a `ELinkCommand` to return.

 - `ELinkCommand#execute` - Links the event to the target contact.

-The following sequence diagram shows how the elink operation works:
+The following sequence diagram shows how the `elink` operation works:

 ![ELinkSequenceDiagram](images/ELinkSequenceDiagram.png)